rjdeliveryomaha/courierinvoice/README.md

   + ` <div class="mapContainer" id="map"></div> ` available to display a map

+  + Can be independently refreshed.

+    - Window event ` rjdci_refreshed_ticketEntry ` is dispatched when the refresh is completed.

 * Change Password

   + Provides a simple form to update the password